 The real value in a system is how much power you get out of that equipment each year.
 The amount of power used now that is being replaced by production from your solar system is shown on proposals as an Offset %.
 A properly sized solar system will show an offset of 95% to just over 100%.
 Learn more about how solar systems are sized here.

-Each bid you collect should clearly list how many kilowatt-hours you use in a year now and how many kilowatt hours the system is expected to produce in the first year.
+Each solar bid you collect should clearly list how many kilowatt-hours you use in a year now and how many kilowatt hours the system is expected to produce in the first year.
 Those two numbers should be very close together.
+Nobody gets rich selling solar kwh back to the power company.
+Oversizing your solar system to make more power than you use has no financial benefit to you.

 PRO TIP- Check their math!
 Before you can compare the annual output of the systems you are looking at you need to check that their power output projections match what you actually use.
 If they are based on an average bill or an incorrect annual use total, your solar system is not going to deliver what you expect.